neery1218/STAT440Project/README.md

 # STAT440Project

+Note: This is not (yet) an R package.
+You'll have to set the working directory on line 6 in project-test.R

 ## Makevars instructions
 The stan model wouldn't compile because of compiler _warnings_ thrown by libboost and RcppEigen, which is completely out of my control.
 Therefore, I needed to add the "-w" flag to CXX14FLAGS.
 This is a hack, I'll look into this later.